johan--/claude-code-tips/README.md

 Check out the [system-prompt folder](system-prompt/) for the patch scripts and full details on what gets trimmed.

+**Why patching?** Claude Code has flags that let you provide a simplified system prompt from a file (`--system-prompt` or `--system-prompt-file`), so that's another way to go about it.
+But for the tool descriptions and the dynamic approved tools list, there's no official option to customize them.
+Patching the CLI bundle is the only way.
+Since my patch system handles everything in one unified approach, I'm keeping it this way for now.
+I might re-implement the system prompt portion using the flag in the future.

 **Requirements**: These patches require npm installation (`npm install -g @anthropic-ai/claude-code`).
 The patching works by modifying the JavaScript bundle (`cli.js`) - other installation methods may produce compiled binaries that can't be patched this way.

 **Important**: If you want to keep your patched system prompt, disable auto-updates by adding `export DISABLE_AUTOUPDATER=1` to `~/.zshenv` (not `~/.zshrc`).
 The reason for `.zshenv` is that it's sourced for ALL zsh invocations, including non-interactive shells and tmux sessions. `.zshrc` only gets sourced for interactive shells, so tmux-based workflows (like the ones in Tips 7, 9, and 19) would auto-update without `.zshenv`.
 You can manually update later with `npm update -g @anthropic-ai/claude-code` when you're ready to re-apply patches to a new version.